k8ssandra/k8ssandra-operator/docs/k8ssandracluster/README.md

     datacenters:
       - metadata:
           name: dc1
           namespace: default
+        size: 3
 ```

 This manifest specifies a 3-node Cassandra cluster with a single datacenter.

 When the K8ssandraCluster is created, K8ssandra Operator creates a CassandraDatacenter
 named `dc1`. `dc1` will be managed by Cass Operator.
+We will look more closely at the
+interaction between K8ssandra Operator and Cass Operator in the reconcilation section
+later in this document.

 # Multi-Datacenter Cluster
 K8ssandra Operator delegates most of the work with managing a CassandraDatacenter to